What is KINTSUGI?

 "KINSUGI" literary means gold stitching in Japanese. 金つぎ

 It is a Japanese art form of mending broken porcelain with lacquer, dusted with gold, or silver.
 It dates back to the 15th century.
-Although we find this mending method of broken pottery with lacquer from an earlier period in prehistoric pottery, KINTSUGI beacame accepted and used as an art form as the philosophy of Tea Ceremony was established.
+Although we find this mending method of broken pottery with lacquer from an earlier period in prehistoric pottery, KINTSUGI beacame accepted and used as an art form as the philosophy of Tea Ceremony, Wabi Sabi was established.

-Japanese KINTSUGI is not only just mending your broken objects with gold, but it has more profound meaning and teaching to our attitude towards life.
+Japanese KINTSUGI is not only just mending our broken objects with gold, but it has more profound meaning and teaching to our attitude towards life.

-The Art of Acceptance - Wisdom for everyday
+The Art of Healing - Wisdom for everyday

 The broken object gets revived with gold patches.

-The broken part is beautifully accepted and cherished as a history of the object rather than getting disguised with immaculate repairing as if nothing had happened.
+The broken part is truely accepted and cherished as a history of the object, a form of art, rather than getting disguised with immaculate repairing.

 While doing "Kintsugi" on our precious object, we do Kintsugi on ourselves too.